UrbsLab/STREAMLINE/docs/source/data.md

 ***
 ### Simulated Replication Dataset
-The last demo dataset (`hcc-data_example_custom_rep.csv`) was simulated as a mock replication dataset for `hcc-data_example_custom.csv`.
-To generate this dataset we first took `hcc-data_example_custom.csv` and for 30% of instances randomly generated realistic looking new values for each feature and class outcome (effectively adding noise to this data).
+The last demo dataset (`hcc_data_custom_rep.csv`) was simulated as a mock replication dataset for `hcc_data_custom.csv`.
+To generate this dataset we first took `hcc_data_custom.csv` and for 30% of instances randomly generated realistic looking new values for each feature and class outcome (effectively adding noise to this data).
 Furthermore we simulated further instances that test the ability of STREAMLINE's one-hot-encoding to ignore new (as-of-yet unseen) categorical features values during STREAMLINE's replication phase.
 If this were to happen, the new value would be ignored (i.e. no new feature columns added).

 Modifications included adding a simulated instance that includes a new (as-of-yet unseen) value for the following previously simulated features:
 1. The binary text-valued categorical feature